 As I wrote in a previous article, a travelogue is a truthful account of an individual’s experiences traveling, usually told in the past tense and in the first person.
 In that article, I focused on how travelogues compared to modern travel books.
 In this article, I will offer tips on how to write a captivating travelogue.
-You will learn how to avoid writing a traditional (and boring) “Dear Diary” travelogue and craft a compelling travel story.
+You will learn how to avoid writing a traditional (and boring) “Dear Diary” travelogue and craft a modern and compelling travel story.

 What does a travelogue contain?